alexhaydock/blog.infected.systems/content/posts/2025-12-18-force-updating-podman-inside-github-actions/index.md

 With `podman` and `buildah` being Ubuntu Universe packages, and Ubuntu 26.04 on the horizon, I don't think Canonical are particularly motivated to fix this one.

+We're also a bit stuck with Ubuntu, since it's [the only Linux distro](https://docs.github.com/en/actions/reference/runners/github-hosted-runners) available on GitHub's free public runners.

 ## Forcing Podman to update

 To solve this, we can do something slightly cursed and ill-advised (but which does work!).